CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

   1.40 │    └──jne
 ```

-Our assembly finally changed!
+Some new code!
 What happened?
-Our compiler vectorized the code.
-Vectorization allows our processor to process multiple elements with a single instruction.
-In this case, we're packing 4 elements at a time into our 128-bit `xmm` register.
+Our compiler performed vectorization!
+Vectorization allows our processor to process multiple elements in a single instruction.
+In this case, we're packing 4 elements into each 128-bit `xmm` register that is used.
 Let's see how this changed our performance:

 ```
 ------------------------------------------------------------------------